 London Senior Games objective is to provide older adults 55+ with an opportunity to:

 London Senior Games - LSG - is comprised of a group of volunteers who work hard to promote an active lifestyle for 55+ adults through participation in a wide range of activities in the city of London.
 They meet once a month throughout the year and plan games that anyone 55 years or older can participate in.
 LSG represents District 30 London.
-They belong to the OSGA 55+ - Ontario Senior Games Association - headquartered in Toronto and are one of 36 districts throughout Ontario.
+They belong to the OSGA 55+ - Ontario Senior Games Association - headquartered in Mississauga and are one of 36 districts throughout Ontario.

 Click here to see the present LSG Committee